philipturner/metal-fft/README.md

 ## How it works

 The FFT shaders operate in-place on the output buffer, using bit reversal as a pre-processing step and the decimation-in-time (DIT) approach.
-The first stage of each transform is out of place and eliminates a separate copying pass, using bit reversal to index the input and then perform 2-wide discrete Fourier transforms (butterflies).
+The first stage of each transform is out of place and eliminates one copying pass, using bit reversal to index the input and then perform 2-wide discrete Fourier transforms (butterflies).
 The rest proceed as shown in the `iterative-fft` pseudocode on the Cooley-Tukey algorithm [wikipedia article](https://en.wikipedia.org/wiki/Cooley–Tukey_FFT_algorithm).
 All twiddle factors are cached into a `MTLBuffer` when the shader first loads from the disk.

 The `iterative-fft` approach was chosen because it can be easily parallelized, unlike the recursive approaches often used on CPUs.